 How Do I Change The Account Where I Receive My Distribution?

+December 1st is the deadline to change the account where your distribution is sent.
 To set the account where you will receive your USAA SSA distribution follow these steps:

 - Log into USAA.com